 - Ongoing negotiation of natural gas supply and natural gas delivery special rate agreements with the local gas utility on behalf of a large commercial intensive energy user.

 - Represented a local natural gas utility in its first distribution rate increase request based upon cost of service ratemaking, which involved issues related to prudency of expansion investments and rate design.
-The case resulted in a 34.6% revenue increase in the utility’s largest service territory (MPUC Docket No. 2015-00005).
+The case resulted in a 34.6% revenue increase in the utility’s largest service territory.

-- Represented Maine’s largest electric transmission and distribution (T&D) utility in a rate increase proceeding before the MPUC resulting in a distribution revenue requirement increase of $24.257 million (MPUC Docket No. 2013-00168).
+- Represented Maine’s largest electric transmission and distribution (T&D) utility in a rate increase proceeding before the MPUC resulting in a distribution revenue requirement increase of $24.257 million.

 - Negotiated a complex long-term electricity supply agreement with major energy supply company involving electricity supply and hedging provisions on behalf of an industrial customer.